Raw Milk: A Raw Deal

 To make it easier for Mari to see and choose each letter, the consonants were split on two boards.
 To decipher each word the first question would be, “does it start with a vowel?” if Mari blinked once the person would say the vowels out loud until Mari blinked for the letter she wanted.
 The second question was, “does the second letter start with a consonant?” if so, the first board would be held up and Mari would be asked if the letter was on that board?
 If she blinked twice, the second board would be held up and each letter would be pointed to until Mari blinked once.

+Although this was time consuming and exhausting it was the only means of communication for several months.
 Eventually, when Mari was able to click her tongue, the family provided a baby monitor allowing her to summon nurses when needed.

 Some of the drug treatments intended as sedatives had the opposite effect, making Mari agitated and paranoid.